Into the dark: Traveling the world as a night photographer

 The action and energy of a city or event at night is pure magic when out seeking travel photos in the dark.
 Here, at the famous Dresden Striezelmarkt (Christmas market), I climbed up to a viewing platform and showed the festive action with a longer exposure to reveal the movement of the people and Ferris wheel.

 Black may represent a struggle between good and bad, happy and sad, or certainty and doubt; however, for me it represents a clean palette waiting to be filled by the colors of the night.
 Since black is the absorption of all colors, it is in reality no color and yet every color.
-You just must coax the colors out – occasionally adding a little light painting magic of your own.
+You only need to coax out the colors – occasionally adding a little light painting magic of your own.
+Sometimes that means a simple “kiss” of light from a flashlight brushed across the façade of a building to open the shadows.
+And sometimes it means creating an entirely new artistic dimension to a travel destination.

 Travertine Hot Springs Travel Photo